PCRedHot/Accounting-System/README.md

 #### List and output to file

-You can use the function **List all transactions** to check all transactions you created, sorting by date or revereds
+You can use the function **List all transactions** to check all transactions you created, sorting by date or rever.eds

-Here we provide a sample list
+Here we provide a sample transactions list

     ==========Transactions===========
     Date		Type		Amount		Account1	Account2